Search

 1307217491

-If you rely on your van to get your tools to the site or carry your valuable business stock around, keeping it safe and secure is vital.
+If you rely on your van to transport your tools to the site or carry valuable business stock, keeping it safe is vital.

-That’s why it so important to make sure you take all the necessary safety precautions to protect your van from thieves.
-If you lose your van, it can put your livelihood at risk.
+That’s why it's important to take all the necessary safety precautions to protect your van from thieves.
+Losing your van can put your livelihood at risk.

 You also need to guard against thefts from your van.
-In the UK a van is broken into every 23 minutes.
+On average a van is broken into every 46 minutes in the UK.

 While these statistics are worrying, there are some simple steps you can take to keep thieves at bay.